Alyssa Healy: 2015–2023

 Healy was named as the wicketkeeper across all forms of the 2017 Women's Ashes series in Australia.
 She was the leading run-scorer in the ODI leg of the series.
 The entire series ended 8–8 in points, and as the holders, Australia retained the Ashes.

 In April 2018, she was one of the fourteen players to be awarded a national contract for the 2018–19 season by Cricket Australia.

-In June 2018, Healy was named as the captain of the New South Wales Breakers for the 2018–19 season after the retirement of the previous captain, Alex Blackwell.
-She was named ahead of Australian Women's Vice-Captain Rachael Haynes and Sydney Sixers Captain Ellyse Perry.

 In October 2018, she was named in Australia's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as one of the players to watch.
 She was the leading run-scorer in the competition, with 225 runs, and was named the player of the tournament.

-In November 2018, she was named in the Sydney Sixers' squad for the 2018–19 Women's Big Bash League season.
-In April 2019, Cricket Australia awarded her with a contract ahead of the 2019–20 season.
 In June 2019, Cricket Australia named her in Australia's team for their tour to England to contest the Women's Ashes.
+That same year, she played her 100th WT20I match during Australia's series against Sri Lanka.

 She was awarded the Belinda Clarke Medal at the Allan Border Medal ceremony by the CA in 2019.
 In January 2020, she was named in Australia's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In Australia's match against Bangladesh, Healy and Beth Mooney made an opening partnership of 151 runs, the highest partnership for Australia Women for any wicket in a WT20I match.
 In the final, Healy blasted 75 off 39 balls in a player of the match performance, which saw Australia win their 5th title.

 In November 2020, Healy was nominated for the ICC Women's T20I Cricketer of the Decade award.
 On 7 April 2021, in the second WODI against New Zealand, Healy played in her 200th international match.

 In January 2022, Healy was named in Australia's squad for their series against England to contest the Women's Ashes.
 Later the same month, she was named in Australia's team for the 2022 Women's Cricket World Cup in New Zealand.
 In April 2022, she was bought by the Northern Superchargers for the 2022 season of The Hundred in England.
 The following month, Healy was named in Australia's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.